Personalized PCA: Decoupling Shared and Unique Features: Recovering Local and Global PCs

 \subsection{\name: The algorithm}

-Now we are ready to introduce the personalized PCA algorithm, denoted as \name.
-Recall our algorithm is naturally federated and requires multiple communication rounds between a client and some central server/entity that orchestrates the collaborative learning process.
+Now, we are ready to introduce the personalized PCA algorithm, \name.
+Recall that our algorithm is designed to be federated and requires multiple communication rounds between a client and some central server/entity that orchestrates the collaborative learning process.
 Suppose at communication round $\tau$, each client has feasible global components $\bm{U}_{\tau}$ and local components $\bm{V}_{(i),\tau}$, i.e., $[\bm{U}_{\tau},\bm{V}_{(i),\tau}]\in St(d,r_1+r_{2,(i)})$.
 Then client $i$ calculates the gradient of objective $f_i$ defined in \eqref{eqn:defoffi}: